Bismuth-Forge/bismuth/README.md

 ### Using .kwinscript package file ###

-You can download `krohnkite-x.x.kwinscript` file, and install it through *System Settings*.
+You can download `bismuth-x.x.kwinscript` file, and install it through *System Settings*.

  1. Download the kwinscript file